HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 Mac OS X Tiger cannot run on this computer with vanilla mach_kernel, it needs a custom kernel from the early hackintosh distros.
 I used [8.9.1 kernel SSE3 apr18]() custom kernel extracted from [XxX OS x86 10.4.11](https://archive.org/details/xxxosx8610point4point11rev2_202007)

-Then we need to copy it and replace it on the Mac OS X Tiger Installer, on the drive after installation, and after apply each update before rebooting, otherwise you can't boot Mac OS X Tiger.
+Then, we need to replace it with the vanilla `mach_kernel` found on Mac OS X Tiger Installer, on the drive after installation, and after apply each update before rebooting, otherwise you can't boot Mac OS X Tiger.

 </br>